yapic/yapic/docs/tutorial.md

    * Next, we have to define the label data source.
 In our case the ilastik project file ```path/to/leaves_example_data/leaf_labels.ilp```
    * The optional argument ```e``` defines the number of training epochs, i.e. the length of the training process.
-  * The optional argument ```v``` defines the fration of the validation dataset.
-     The default is 0.2.
-Here we set it to 0, because we have a small amount of labels.
    * If you have multiple GPU cards available, you can select a specific GPU with the optional ```--gpu``` argument.
    * Use ```yapic --help``` to get an overview about all arguments.